William F. Dunne: Communist Party

-Dunne was elected to the Central Executive Committee of the WPA and its Executive Council in 1923 and was re-elected by the convention for 1924.
+Dunne was elected to the central executive committee of the WPA and its executive council in 1923 and was re-elected by the convention in 1924.
 During the bitter factional struggles which swept the organization during the 1920s, Dunne was a supporter of the faction headed by William Z. Foster, Alexander Bittelman and James P. Cannon against that of John Pepper and C.E.
 Ruthenberg.
 Later in the 1920s, when Foster parted company with Cannon, Dunne allied himself with the latter.

 In 1923, Dunne was expelled from the American Federation of Labor for his communist political views and activity in organizing the so-called "left wing" of the labor movement through the Communist Party's trade union affiliate, the Trade Union Educational League.
 Dunne was a delegate to the 5th World Congress of the Communist International in 1924.
-He presented a report to the congress on the American racial situation and was elected as an alternate member to the Executive Committee of the Communist International.
+He presented a report to the congress on the American racial situation.
+He was elected as an alternate member to the Executive Committee of the Communist International.
 Dunne remained in Moscow during 1924 and 1925 as the representative of the Workers (Communist) Party of America to the Comintern.
 He was elected a member of the Comintern's Organization Bureau at the 5th Enlarged Plenum of the Communist International, held in March 1925.
 Later in 1925, Dunne returned to the United States to become an editor of the Communist Party's daily newspaper, The Daily Worker.

 Dunne was an occasional candidate for political office, running for U.S. Senator from New York at the 1926 New York state election, and for Governor of New York at the 1928 New York state election, both times on the Workers ticket.
 In 1928 he returned to Moscow as a delegate to the 4th World Congress of the Red International of Labor Unions (Profintern), as well as the 6th World Congress of the Communist International.
-Dunne was elected a member of the Politiburo of the CPUSA in 1929.
+Dunne was elected a member of the Politburo of the CPUSA in 1929.
 In the early 1930s, Dunne returned to the Soviet Union, where he worked as a personnel specialist in charge of the 500 or 600 Americans working at the tractor plant in Stalingrad in 1931 and 1932.
 With the rise to power of Earl Browder in the American Communist Party from the middle-1930s, Dunne's position and authority in the party were reduced.
 He was removed from the national leadership in 1934, but he remained as an editor at The Daily Worker until 1936.